E1Bos/advent-of-code/README.md

 This repo contains all my advent of code solutions.

-- Solutions are stored in the form `./solutions/YYYY/DD.py`.
+- Solutions are stored as `./solutions/YYYY/DD.py`.
-- Puzzle input and test inputs and answers is stored in `./data/YYYY/DD/`.
+- Puzzle input, test inputs and test answers are stored in `./data/YYYY/DD/`.

 The `./utils` folder contains my python template, and the classes used to create new folders and files, read the puzzle inputs, and the base class solution implementation.
 It also contains `helper_functions.py`, which (as the name suggests), contains helper functions.